-- 6. The Designated Safeguarding Lead (DSL) with responsibility for child protection matters is Mrs Melanie Bloor-Black, Director of Pastoral Care. - 7.
+- 6. The Designated Safeguarding Lead (DSL) with responsibility for child protection matters is Mrs Melanie Bloor-Black, Director of Pastoral Care.
+She has a Job Description specific to her role as DSL, as per the requirements of KCSiE. - 7.
 In the absence of the Designated Safeguarding Lead, Mr David Bruce, the Director of Academic Studies and Deputy Designated Safeguarding Lead (DDSL), will act as her deputy. - 8.
 Mrs Alice Phillips (Chair of Education and Welfare Committee) and Mr Geoffrey Richards (Vice Chairman of Governors and Chairman of the Risk Committee) are the Governors who have lead responsibility for safeguarding arrangements in the School.
 However, safeguarding duties remain the responsibility of the Board of Governors as a whole and who ensure that safeguarding and child protection are at the forefront, and underpin, all relevant aspects of process and policy development. - 9.
 In the event of the need for a serious case review, the Governing Body and the Leadership Team, especially the DSL, should be aware of local arrangements with the three safeguarding partners (local authority, Integrated Care Boards, and the Police, working with local authority children's social care and other agencies as required.
 Collaborative working will help ensure the best possible package of coordinated support is implemented for the victim and, where appropriate, the alleged perpetrator (s) and any other children that require support.